openharmony/docs/en/application-dev/reference/apis/js-apis-appmanager.md

 static isRunningInStabilityTest(callback: AsyncCallback&lt;boolean&gt;): void

 Checks whether this application is undergoing a stability test.
-This method uses a callback to return the result.
+This API uses a callback to return the result.

 - Parameters
     | Name| Type| Mandatory| Description|